wethod/learning-center-source/content/budget/index.md

 ![](/uploads/2023/01/23/budget-save-template.gif)

-Each time you want to create a new budget, WETHOD will ask if you want to start from scratch or if you prefer to use a previusly created template.
+Each time you want to create a new budget, WETHOD will ask if you want to start from scratch or if you prefer to use a previously created template.

 ![](/uploads/2023/01/23/budget-create.png)